pingcap/docs-cn/tispark/tispark-quick-start-guide.md

 category: User Guide
 ---

-# TiSpark Quick Start Guide
+# Quick Start Guide for the TiDB Connector for Spark

-To make it easy to try [TiSpark](https://github.com/pingcap/tispark/blob/master/docs/userguide.md), TiDB cluster integrates Spark, TiSpark jar package and TiSpark sample data by default, in both the Pre-GA and master versions installed using TiDB-Ansible.
+To make it easy to try [the TiDB Connector for Spark](tispark-user-guide.md), TiDB cluster integrates Spark, TiSpark jar package and TiSpark sample data by default, in both the Pre-GA and master versions installed using TiDB-Ansible.

 ## Deployment Information